basicallydan/gpterm/README.md

 ## Getting Started

+You can install it from RubyGems using `gem install gpterminal`, or you can clone it and run it straight from the source.

-To use gpterminal, ensure you have Ruby installed on your system.
+Ensure you have Ruby installed on your system.
 Then, follow these steps:

 - Clone the repository or download the source code.
 - Navigate to the gpterminal directory and run `bundle install` to install dependencies.